 Welcome to the finish line!
 Here’s what Egg Head Homes’ search persona looks like:

 Whew!
-For not having any real time data on your ideal customer there sure is a lot of tools to help you fill in that gap!
+For not having any real-time data on your ideal customer, there sure is a lot of tools to help you fill in that gap!
 Now, you need to put this into action.
 This is only your first step in trying to understand your ideal customer.
-It’s a long journey but if you do it right it is well worth it!
+It’s a long journey, but it is well worth it if you do it right!

 - How to Use Facebook to Create Powerful Customer Personas

 - A Step-by-Step Guide For Creating A B2C Buyer Persona

 - Man by Lil Squid from the Noun Project

 - Woman by Lil Squid from the Noun Project